 • 640 muscles

-Consider the heart.
-The heart, a muscle about the size of a man’s fist, contracts and forces blood through 60,000 miles of veins, arteries and capillaries in your body.
+Consider the human heart.
+A muscle about the size of a man’s fist, it contracts and forces blood through 60,000 miles of veins, arteries and capillaries in your body.
 Every hour it pumps about 75 gallons of blood totaling more than 50,000 gallons every month. [http://www.medicinenet.com/heart_how_the_heart_works/article.htm]

 A good question to ask your friends who believe evolution brought all this about, is…